 Adams mentioned one of the major factors here, which is frustration.
 It’s been building for Las Vegas and Adams, but it finally boiled over Monday night, culminating in him pushing a photographer on his way to the locker room.

 Updated on Oct.
-12, 2022 at 11:10 a.m.: According to KCTV in Missouri, Adams has been cited for assault, the citation stating that Adams “did by an intentional overt act, inflict bodily injury or cause cause an unlawful offensive contact upon ZEBLY, RYAN, by PUSHING ZEBLY TO THE GROUND UNSING TWO HANDS CAUSING WHIPLASH and HEAD ACHE.
-POSSIBLE MINOR CONCUSSION.
+12, 2022, at 11:10 a.m.: According to KCTV in Missouri, Adams has been cited for assault, the citation stating that Adams “did by an intentional overt act, inflict bodily injury or cause an unlawful offensive contact upon ZEBLY, RYAN, by PUSHING ZEBLY TO THE GROUND USING TWO HANDS CAUSING WHIPLASH and HEADACHE.
+POSSIBLE MINOR CONCUSSION.”

 There’s obviously going to be some type of punishment handed out to Adams by the NFL.
 Today, anything that happens on the field is captured with so many cameras constantly rolling from different angles.
 Losing is frustrating, but you can’t take it out on someone doing their job on the sideline.
 Adams knows that, which is why he apologized not long after for his actions.